Duda Website Pre-Launch Checklist - What's Involved

 Check logos and icons

-Doing a top to bottom on your graphics is essential to produce an immaculate website.
-All custom designed icons, logos and images need to be checked according to the customer’s project brief.
 Make sure you maintain the same design theme throughout and try not to deviate from the original design plan.
 It is essential to maintain a clear brand identity throughout the website in a consistent way.

-Design the display with legal notices
+Design the display with legal notices.

 That’s our checklist for design and UI.
 But what do you need to do for the website to have a fighting chance on search engines?
-Below is the bare minimum and if you want to rank well in Google, you may want to consider hiring an SEO.
+Below is the bare minimum, and if you want to rank well in Google, you may want to consider hiring an SEO.

 Checklist for SEO best practices